Breed Tips

 Grooming: $30-$40

-The big-fluffy coat of these Tibetan dogs need regular brushing and occasional bathing to stay in good condition, so these dogs are not considered low maintenance.
+The big-fluffy coat of these Tibetan dogs needs regular brushing and occasional bathing to stay in good condition, so these dogs are not considered low maintenance.
 But potential owners will be happy to know that Tibetan Mastiffs aren't typically big shedders.
 However, their long coats can make them easy prey for fleas and ticks.

 Medical Costs: $150-$300

 Like all breeds, Tibetan Mastiffs are at risk of developing health conditions during their lifetime.
 The most common health problems that these dogs may face include elbow or hip dysplasia, hypothyroidism, and entropion.
-The treatment costs could be-
+The treatment costs could be

 One-time costs for a Tibetan Mountain Dog